AngeloJacobo/UberDDR4/README.md

 # UberDDR4

-UberDDR4 is an open-source DDR4 SDRAM controller for FPGA designs.
+UberDDR4 is an open-source DDR4 SDRAM controller + PHY for FPGAs.
 It connects a Wishbone B4 pipelined master to DDR4 memory and handles initialization, command timing, bank scheduling, refresh and PHY calibration.
 It is the successor to [UberDDR3](https://github.com/AngeloJacobo/UberDDR3).

-The controller runs at one quarter of the DDR4 clock frequency: at DDR4-2400, the memory clock is 1.2 GHz and the controller clock is 300 MHz.
-Each Wishbone transfer carries one complete BL8 burst.
-A physical x16 interface uses a 128-bit Wishbone word; a physical x32 interface uses a 256-bit word.
+The controller runs at **1:4 ratio**: at DDR4-2400, the memory clock is 1.2 GHz and the controller clock is 300 MHz (thus 1:4 ratio).
+Each Wishbone transfer carries one complete **BL8 burst**: a one-lane x16 memory has a 128-bit Wishbone word and a physical 1-lane x32 memory uses a 256-bit word.

 ## Start here